 Certain statements made in this report, including, without limitation, those concerning the preliminary economic analysis of the Omahola Project and the results from the exploration work conducted on the Tumas Project contain or comprise certain forward-looking statements regarding DYL's exploration operations, economic performance and financial condition.
 Although DYL believes that the expectations reflected in such forward-looking statements are reasonable, no assurance can be given that such expectations will prove to have been correct.
 Accordingly, results could differ materially from those set out in the forward-looking statements as a result of, among other factors, changes in economic and market conditions, success of business and operating initiatives, changes in the regulatory environment and other government actions, fluctuations in metals prices and exchange rates and business and operational risk management.
-DYL undertakes no obligation to update publicly or release any revisions to these forward-looking statements to reflect events or circumstances after today's date or to reflect the occurrence of unanticipated events.
+DYL undertakes no obligation to update publicly or release any revisions to these forward-looking statements to reflect the occurrence of unanticipated events.